-125 calories burned swimming
+125 calories are burned on average while swimming.

 How many calories burned during swimming?
 That depends.
 The amount of calories burned on activities depends on several factors.
 Treading water at a vigorous speed might have double the calories burned swimming when treading water at a moderate speed, for instance.
 And butterfly strokes are among the most rigorous swimming exercises as well with a significant number of calories burned per hour.
 Casual movement in the water is going to have a minimal burn versus laps, of course.

 When looking at swimming and calories burned swimming, keep in mind that calculators often denote the caloric burn in a one hour period.
 It’s not easy to sustain rigorous swimming activities over a one hour period so it’s not easy to base your goal on entire calories burned swimming.
 Some calculators will allow you to change to minutes spent on an activity and then recalculate things based on that number.

 If you’ve got weight loss goals, tracking calories burned swimming and doing other activities can help you reach a specific goal.
 Tracking calories consumed and calories burned can give you a good idea of whether or not you’re on track for your weight loss and fitness goals.
 Calculating things helps you be accountable.

 Are You getting the right number of calories for weight loss?

 Not everyone has the same metabolism.
 Your age, weight, and gender will have a major impact on how many calories you burn during various exercises.
 Men have a bigger need for calories than women and men seem to lose weight faster, too.
 Be sure to find out what your recommended caloric intake is so that you have a better chance of setting realistic and healthy goals.